rsandfield/gravity/README.md

 Extend the `Gravity` type and give a useful name to the new type.
 The `get_gravity_at(position: Vector3) -> Vector3` function must be implemented, other than that have fun.
 What would a Perlin noise gravity field look like?

+## Gravity Modes

+Gravity modes in this plugin are equivelant to the native gravity modes with one key difference.
+Instead of using the `Area3D` node's UID to break priority ties, the relative index location of nodes is used.
+The most recently entered node will always be the last member of the list of `GravityArea3D`s affecting a given body, allowing for a reliable and consistent behavior in line with certain popular adventure games with heavy gravity mechanics.

 ## Licenses

 - Source code: [MIT License](/LICENSE).